Chevron - Cash Flow Currently Neutral, Much Higher Oil Prices Are Needed To Make The Stock Appealing

 Investors in Chevron are upbeat at this point in time, following the recovery of oil prices in 2016.
 Trading at $117, shares are trading at the highest levels seen in over two years.
 As a matter of fact, shares are actually trading within reach of the all-time highs set around $130 per share in the summer of 2014.

 It goes without saying that shares of Chevron have outperformed the oil price developments since 2014.
-The reason for this optimism by investors is understandable, as Chevron is able to live within its cash flow at this point in time, despite paying a 3.7% dividend yield.
+The reason for this optimism by investors is understandable, as the company is able to live within its cash flow at this point in time, despite paying a 3.7% dividend yield.

 Other good news is that capital spending continues to fall, with depreciation charges increasing on the back of large past investments.
-Despite the net divestments at this point in time, Chevron is positioned to increase production in the coming years with ¨minimum¨ capital spending requirements.
-The other good news is of course cost deflation across the industry, allowing for cost reductions which have partially adverted the fall in realizations.
+Despite the net divestments at this point in time, Chevron is positioned to increase production in the coming years with "minimum" capital spending requirements.
+The other good news is, of course, cost deflation across the industry, allowing for cost reductions which have partially averted the fall in realizations.

-All these factors have mitigated the impact of a fall in the oil price, allowing for shares of Chevron and its competitors to outperform crude benchmark prices.
+All these factors have mitigated the impact of a fall in oil price, allowing for shares of Chevron and its competitors to outperform crude benchmark prices.
 Using the $75 WTI scenario for 2019 on production of 3 million barrels of oil equivalent per day, I see potential earnings of $6-10 per share.
 This yields a 12-20 earnings multiple, yet requires WTI to rise by another $20 per barrel after solid momentum seen in recent months, making me very cautious at this point in time.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.